Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Rainy and Superior Lobes
-The Rainy Lobe moved in from the north east to the south west of
+The Rainy Lobe moved in from the north east to the south west of Minnesota and deposited the St Croix moraine, made of greyish, brown greenstone around 20kya.